lcthomas/gss202f21/assignments/response-papers.md

  2..
 The following questions pertain to *Confessions of the Fox*.
 Please answer all of them (you can be very brief): Who is the Editor?
 Who is Jack?
 Who is Bess?
 And who or what is P-------?

 ## Response 5
+This week in class we discussed the ways that secrecy and confession, disclosure and the refusal to disclose, function in _Confessions of the Fox_.
+The idea of “confession” is important to queer theory, for lots of reasons.
+Michel Foucault -- who was, among many other things, a historian of sexuality -- suggests that religious “confession” – the idea that the truth would set you free – found its way into psychological science in the 19th century.
+Therapy as a talking cure is built on this notion that speaking our truths will free us.
+Foucault was skeptical about this, because he thought that speaking the truth also meant (1) Assuming that there was a truth, and that truth was knowable, and (2) Making yourself subject to the power and, perhaps, discipline of the medical community.
+This last point was especially salient when Foucault was writing in the 1970s and early 80s, as homosexuality was not completely removed from the American Psychiatric Association's *Diagnostic and Statistical Manual of Mental Disorders* (DSM) until 1987; it is also salient today when, for example, trans people must be diagnosed by a medical provider with gender dysphoria (a new addition to the DSM in 2013) in order to access gender affirmation procedures.

+For your response this week, you will reflect more on the role of confession and disclosure in the novel (you should respond to both 1 and 2 below).

+1. First, select 1 passage or scene from the novel in which someone confesses or discloses something and 1 passage or scene from the novel in which someone (or the novel itself) refuses to confess or disclose something.
+Write the page number(s) of each of these passages or scenes, as well as the lines with which they begin and end, at the top of your paper.
+2. Write ~2 paragraphs in which you respond to the following questions: What differentiates the passages or scenes you have selected?
+In other words, under what circumstances is secrecy freeing, and under what conditions is it harmful?
+Ditto confession: Under what circumstances is it freeing, and under what conditions is it harmful?
+You should quote directly from the passages or scenes you have selected in your response, including the page numbers, to provide evidence for your response.

 ## Response 6